-It's not your love I’m asking for.
+It's not your love I’m asking for,

-some retaliatory letter war.
+some 'how I'm wounded' letter war.

-she gets to read the things I wrote,
+let her read the things I wrote,

 because you grooms are really nice,

-please let my portraits have her vote.
+ensure my portraits get her vote.

 Such fools like her need more than praise,

-pure victory like an avocation:
+their victory is an avocation:

 it's likely friendship’s conversation

-will touch on tender, first sweet days.
+will touch on our first tender days.